 Tokyo Station Guide: Japan’s Landmark Transit Hub Explained

-Tokyo Station reopened in 2014 after an extensive five-year renovation project in celebration of its centennial that year.
-Restored to the former red bricked glory of the Meiji Era, this rail gateway to the capital city of Japan is the largest station in Tokyo.
+Tokyo station has been restored to the former red bricked glory of the Meiji Era, this rail gateway to the capital city of Japan is the largest station in Tokyo.
 In 2003, it was recognized by the government as an Important Cultural Property.
 Elegant architectural details aside, there are so many sightseeing opportunities and shopping streets within this sprawling station that it can be considered an attraction in itself.

 Tokyo Station Guide: Layout, Language Services and Sightseeing Opportunities

 This Tokyo Station guide aims to explain the basic station layout, outline the various multilingual services available, and describe the attractions featured in and around the station.
 After reading it, we hope you’ll deem this landmark station worthy of more than just a passing visit.

 Tokyo Station Layout

 In order to prevent getting lost, you may want to get a rough idea of the Tokyo Station layout.
 The main station consists of 10 island platforms on a raised level serving 20 tracks.
 Commuter trains, rapid service and limited express trains run on tracks 1 to 10.
 The lines served here are the JR Chuo Line, JR Yamanote Line, Keihin Tohoku Line, Ueno/Tokyo Line and the Tokaido Line.
 These train lines are the ones you will most likely be using in order to travel throughout Tokyo.